-Air Conditioning not only cools a living space, but it also circulates and filters the air.
-This helps remove harmful pollutants such as mold and pollen.
+Air conditioning not only cools a living space but also circulates and filters the air.
+This removes harmful pollutants like mold and pollen.
 Allergy and asthma sufferers breathe easier by reducing the airborne irritants in a home.
 However, to continue enjoying those benefits, it is important to keep your AC in good condition and have it repaired when things go wrong, such as clogged filters or damaged components.

-The average cost to repair an air conditioning ranges from $200 to $4,000, with the average homeowner spending around $350 on unclogging the filter, rebooting the system, and cleaning the unit.
-The lowest cost a homeowner could expect to pay for professional servicing, including a filter change, is $175.
-At the higher end of the project, you’ll pay around $500 for drain cleaning and checking and changing the coolant.
+The average cost to repair an air conditioner ranges from $200 to $600, with the average homeowner spending around $400 on unclogging the filter, rebooting the system, and cleaning the unit.
+This project’s low cost is $100 to fix a faulty thermostat.
+The high cost is $2,000 to fix a bad coil leak.

 |Air Conditioning Repair Cost|

-There are several different types of AC units.
-Repairs range from simple to difficult, from cheap to expensive.
-When pricing repair costs, the goal is to evaluate whether you’ll save more money fixing the unit over replacing it.
-For instance, window air conditioning units are relatively inexpensive, may be more costly to fix, and offer very little return on investment.
-The following are common air conditioning types and the average professional cost to make repairs on them.
+There are several types of AC units.
+Repairs range from simple to difficult and cheap to expensive.
+When pricing repair costs, the goal is to evaluate if you can save more money fixing the unit than replacing it.
+For example, window air conditioning units are inexpensive, may be more costly to fix, and offer low return on investment.
+The following table shows the various AC units and the average professional cost to repair.

 |Type of Unit||Average Repair Costs (Labor Included)|